 My boyfriend would never dress up in slacks to meet me.
 If he did, I would most likely make him go back and change (or, if we were near a store, I would buy him a nicer pair of pants).
 I probably spend two hours getting ready to impress him (this time frame varies from person to person).

 Your significant other is excited to see you.
 It’s only fair that you show him that same level of excitement, right?

 Plan a date that allows you to spend maximum time together

 I’m all for the movies.
 I’m all for spending time with his family and friends.
 But when you haven’t seen him for that long, it’s OK for you to get him all to yourself.

 I like to plan dates that allow me to spend as much time as I can with him.
+I like to plan homecoming gifts for boyfriend as well.
 It sounds counter-intuitive, especially considering social media and technology these days, but when it gets close to when I’m going to see him again, I actually begin to withhold important information—just so I can tell him in person.
 I like seeing his reaction face to face.